[-] What services do you provide?

 A student who is found in violation or admits that they violated a code would receive a sanction based on the severity of the behavior.
 Sanctions are meant to be educational in nature and range from warnings to probation to suspension or dismissal from the University.
 Often, the sanction will include community service, an educational program, and/or a reflection essay.

 Only suspensions and dismissals are noted on the transcript.
-Suspensions remain on the transcript for 6 years from the date of last attendance.
-Dismissals will always remain on the transcript.
+Disciplinary Suspensions and Disciplinary Dismissals are notated on a student’s transcript for 7 years from the last date of attendance.

 [-] I have been placed on Disciplinary Probation through my graduation.
 Is there any way to have this probation reduced in length?